BiBiServ/docker-kraken-template-gcb/README.md

     docker_run.sh CONTAINER SCRATCHDIR SPOOLDIR COMMAND

-The `docker run` command inside the script should like similar to this template:
+The `docker run` command inside the script should look similar to this template:

-    sudo docker pull $CONTAINER
+    docker pull CONTAINER
-    sudo docker run \
+    docker run \
         -e "NSLOTS=$NSLOTS" \
-        -v $SCRATCHDIR:/vol/scratch \
+        -v SCRATCHDIR:/path/inside/container/to/scratchdir \
-        -v $SPOOLDIR:/vol/spool \
+        -v SPOOLDIR:/path/inside/container/to/spooldir \
-        $CONTAINER \
+        CONTAINER \
-        $COMMAND
+        COMMAND

+Edit the `docker_run.sh` script in the `scripts` folder and define the mount points inside your container.

 ### Download Kraken Database

+Now we can work on the Kraken pipeline which will run inside the container.

 First we need to download the Kraken database to each of the hosts.
+You need to work on the `kraken_download_db.sh` file.
+The Kraken Database is located in the SWIFT object store container `gcb`.
+To download it using the `swift` client, you simply call:

+    swift -U gcb:swift -K ssbBisjNkXmwgSXbvyAN6CtQJJcW2moMHEAdQVN0 -A http://swift:7480/auth \
+    download gcb minikraken.tgz --output <CONTAINER SCRATCHDIR>/minikraken.tgz

+Write a script `kraken_download_db.sh` which will download the Kraken DB and untar the file using `tar xvzf minikraken.tgz`.
+Save the script in the `container_scripts` directory.

+*Note:* you need to run `docker build` and `docker push` after each change you made to the container scripts.
+After that you can test the container locally using your `docker_run.sh` wrapper.

-We can use the SGE to distribute the jobs on the cluster.
+If you want to distribute the jobs on the cluster, use `qsub` to sumit the job to the SGE queue.
 The `-pe` option ensures, that we only download the database **once on each host**:

     qsub -N DB_Download -t 1-$NUM_NODES -pe multislot $NUM_CORES -cwd \
     /vol/spool/docker-kraken-gcb/scripts/docker_run.sh \
     $DOCKER_USERNAME/kraken-docker $HOST_SCRATCHDIR $HOST_SPOOLDIR \
     /vol/scripts/kraken_download_db.sh

 ### Run Kraken Analysis